Decoding SCW swaps

 • Bundler: Alchemy (see Step 2 above for recap)

-• Explorer links appear if the transaction had reached the blockchain and was recorded in the block (even if it fails)
+• Explorer links: appear if the transaction had reached the blockchain and was recorded in the block (even if it fails)

 To: EntryPoint (v0.6.0).
-Again, expected — all SCW transactions enter through here.
+Again, expected.
+All SCW transactions enter through here.

-ERC-20 Transfers: shows the actual token movements:
+ERC-20 Transfers: this shows the actual token movements:

 • 0.0022 USDC to our protocol’s fee wallet (…608A)